traez/full-stack-mern-todo-app/README.md

-# Umar Khan's Build a Diary Web App using the MERN Stack Project
+# Khurram Ali's Full Stack MERN Todo App Project

-This is a solution to the [Umar Khan's Build a Diary Web App using the MERN Stack Project](https://www.youtube.com/watch?v=rl7AVEi5hls).
+This is a solution to the [Khurram Ali's Full Stack MERN Todo App Project](https://www.youtube.com/watch?v=giXuiotopO0).
 I'm testing my hand creating very simple (follow along) projects for now to get familiar with the matter.

 ## Table of contents